 So, before you start planning around a specific salary and deciding whether or not becoming a Wellness, Health, or Life Coach is for you, we’re going to cover some important factors you should consider.

 1. Do you plan to coach full-time or part-time?

-2. Do you have complimentary training or certifications?
+2. Do you have professional training or certifications?

-Wellness Coaching is a fast-growing career that attracts all kinds of educated and talented individuals, from a diverse array of backgrounds.
+Wellness Coaching, also sometimes known as Health Coaching, is a fast-growing career that attracts all kinds of educated and talented individuals, from a diverse array of backgrounds.
 And the skills and experience you gained before starting your journey into coaching can have a significant impact on your earning power.